LynnLvC/tech-life-of-me/_pages/about.md

 ### Optoacoustic sensor and ultrasonic microbubbles for dosimetry in proton therapy
 **2020.12 -- Present**

 This project develops a system for online monitoring of the proton beam position to provide precise cancer treatment, which includes research on signal models and ultrasensitive optical-mechanical pressure sensor.
 We use acoustic signal to localize/image the Bragg peak.

-> **Responsibility:**
+**Contributions:**
 -   Implemented an acoustic source imaging/localization method with distributed sensors.
 -   Developed a numerical method and implemented it in CPU/GPU clusters to model the acoustic pressure field induced by the single-proton energy deposition; developed a simulation framework to optimize proton beam parameters for better accuracy.
 -   Built an acoustic experiment platform with a high-power laser including the mechanical design and three levels of safety control measures; controlled two high-speed cameras (10Mega fps) to be synchronized.